 ADA training.
 DRS provides ADA training at meetings nationwide; and conducts outreach to broad and targeted audiences that have included mayors, local Chambers of Commerce, and millions of businesses.

-Requests for speakers and training should be placed through the ADA Information Line: 800-514-0301 (voice); 800-514-0383 (TTY)
+Requests for speakers and training should be placed through the ADA Information Line: 800-514-0301 (voice); 800-514-0383 (TTY).
+During 2003, the Department fulfilled 60 training, speaking, and exhibit engagements.

 ADA Mediation Program.
 The Department's ADA Mediation Program facilitates compliance by entities, including small businesses, using a voluntary alternative dispute resolution approach.
 Carried out through a partnership between the Federal government and the private sector, more than 450 professional mediators are available nationwide to mediate ADA cases.
+In FY 2003, 188 complaints with businesses were resolved successfully through the ADA Mediation Program.
+To date in FY 2004, the Department has referred an additional 144 cases to the mediation program.